 Some have recorded thousands of brown recluse spiders living inside homes in the United States.
 That's the bad news.
-The good news is that there are some who have homes with thousands of these spiders and they don't have any bites.
-The reason they're able to do this is because brown recluse spiders don't prefer to bite people, and because these people take preventative steps to avoid contact, such as:
+The good news is some have homes with thousands of these spiders and they don't have any bites.
+The reason they're able to do this is that brown recluse spiders don't prefer to bite people and because these people take preventative steps to avoid contact, such as:

 The majority of bites caused by brown recluse spiders happen when these spiders are brought into close contact with the skin by accident.
 They don't hunt people down and bite them.